polyzos/thesis/README.md

-### Measure The Speed Of News Spread in Social Networks For Real-Time Fake News Detection
+## Measuring The Propagation Speed Of Information Spread In Social Networks For Real-Time Fake News Detection
 <br>

 ### Requirements: